-Cocaine is a white powder substance which comes from coca leaves or is manufactured synthetically.
+Cocaine is a white powdery substance which comes from coca leaves or is manufactured synthetically.
 It is a local anaesthetic and acts as a stimulant to the central nervous system.

 The early Spanish explorers noticed how the native people of South America chewed coca leaves as a restorative.
 Cocaine was first available commercially in the early 1880s in the form of a medicinal wine called Vin Mariani, that contained 11 percent alcohol and 6,5 mg of cocaine in every ounce.